composer/composer/doc/02-libraries.md

 **Note:** When you install a dev version, it will install it from source.
 See [Repositories] for more information.

+## Lock file

+For projects it is recommended to commit the `composer.lock` file into version control.
+For libraries this is not the case.
+You do not want your library to be tied to exact versions of the dependencies.
+It should work with any compatible version, so make sure you specify your version constraints so that they include all compatible versions.

+**Do not commit your library's `composer.lock` into version control.**

+If you are using git, add it to the `.gitignore`.

 ## Publishing to a VCS

 Once you have a vcs repository (version control system, e.g. git) containing a `composer.json` file, your library is already composer-installable.
 In this example we will publish the `acme/hello-world` library on GitHub under `github.com/composer/hello-world`.